nberr/image-resizer/README.md

 # image-resizer
-Simple python app used to resize a python image and add padding
+Simple python app used to resize an image and add padding